davejagoda/bingo-card/README.md

 - expressjs
 - heroku toolbelt

-## You should have at least the following accounts;
+## You should have at least the following accounts:

 - github
 - heroku